-I have had a number of people ask me for a recipe for Manhattan Clam Chowder.
-I did a sort of take on my New England Clam Chowder…click here for recipe…you don’t even know how hard it was not to add heavy whipping cream…hmmm…maybe I should…just a touch?
+Over the past year, I have had a number of people ask me to create a recipe for Manhattan Clam Chowder.
+So, I did a sort of take on my New England Clam Chowder.
+You have no idea how difficult it was not to add heavy whipping cream.

-I like a lot of clams in my chowder.
-I use both fresh and canned.
-If you wish, you can definitely use all fresh and just remove from shell once they open.
-I use littleneck because I do not have to chop them.
-You can also use big, chowder clams, just be sure to chop after they open up!
+In my opinion, you can never have enough clams.
+Because of this, I use both fresh and canned.
+If you so desire, you can definitely use all fresh clams and just remove from the shell once they open.
+Littleneck clams are great because there is no need to chop them.
+You can also use chowder clams.
+Just be sure to chop them up after they open.

-When bacon is almost fully-cooked, add in the celery, carrots, and onion.
+When the bacon is almost fully-cooked, add in the celery, carrots, and onion.
 Stir and allow to soften about five minutes.
 Mix in the garlic and cook another minute or so, stirring occasionally.
-Pour in the white wine and scrape up any bits on the bottom.
-Allow the alcohol to cook off…about four to five minutes.
+Pour in the white wine and scrape up any browned bits on the bottom.
+Allow the alcohol to cook off.
+This will take about four to five minutes.

 Add in the chopped tomatoes, bottle of clam juice, and the juice from the canned clams.
 Mix well.

 Stir in about three cups of the chicken broth.
 Toss in the bay leaves, the thyme leaves and thyme bundle (I just wrap a few sprigs of thyme in a thyme stem).
 Season with kosher salt, black pepper and a few dashes of crushed red pepper flakes.

 Allow to simmer on medium-high for about ten minutes.
 Add in the potatoes and bring to a simmer/low boil.
 It will take about ten to fifteen additional minutes for the potatoes to soften.
 Taste about halfway through to see if you need to add additional salt.
 The potatoes need salt!